 - Seal off entry points.
 Look for spots where cold air may be able to enter your home, especially in bathrooms and kitchens.
 If you locate any gaps or cracks, fill them using expanding spray foam, caulk or loose insulation.

 - Open up your cabinets.
 When it’s cold, open the cabinets below your kitchen and bathroom sinks.
 This allows warm air from your home to circulate around your water lines, making them less prone to freezing.
 Remember to remove any household cleaners and other harmful chemicals stored under the sink if you have children or pets.

 - Leave water running.
 Moving water is less susceptible to freezing, so leaving your faucets trickling can prevent pipes from freezing.
 There’s no need to use hot water, so use cold to save on your gas or electric bill and to avoid not having warm water for your morning shower.

 - Keep your house warm.
 It may be tempting to turn off the heat if you’re going to be away for a few days (or longer), but doing so is a recipe for disaster.
 Keep your thermostat set no lower than 55 degrees to ensure that your home stays warm enough to keep your pipes from freezing.

 - Don’t forget your hot water lines.
 It’s a common misconception that only cold water lines freeze.
 This belief leads many homeowners to forget about insulating their hot water lines.
 When you’re insulating, remember to take care of your hot water lines in addition to your cold lines.

-If your pipes do freeze this winter, or you need help finding ways to prevent frozen and burst pipes in Salt Lake City, give Neerings Plumbing & Heating a call.
-We’re available 24 hours a day for emergency service, and you can count on our technicians to provide the high-quality service you need at a price you can afford.
-Call 801-441-3633 today!
+If your pipes do freeze this winter, or you need help finding ways to prevent frozen and burst pipes, give Neerings Plumbing & Heating a call.
+Our plumbers in Salt Lake City are available 24 hours a day for emergency plumbing service, and you can count on our technicians to provide the high-quality service you need at a price you can afford.
+Call today!